hms-dbmi/hail-on-AWS-spot-instances/README.md

 a) **A configured `CLI` account**.
 From the terminal execute `aws configure`, [click here](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html) for additional information.
 If your `CLI` account has been previously configured, the tool will use such configuration by default.
 If you want to re-configure and use a specific account or a different user, execute `aws configure` and re-configure your account

 b) **A valid EC2 key pair**.
-[Click here]( https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) to learn more on how to create and use your key
+[Click here]( https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) to learn more on how to create and use your key. **Safety remark**: once you have your key make sure to set the proper permissions for it: `chmod 400 my-key.pem`.

 ### How to use this `cloudformation` tool